uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 #### Manual Calibration

 The manual calibration process relies on an expert user to run ``DVMDOSTEM`` with special settings that allow for control and adjustment of the model during run-time in response to the user's assessment of the model outputs and behavior.
 In this mode ``DVMDOSTEM`` produces additional outputs in ``.json`` format that shadow the NetCDF outputs.
 The ``.json`` outputs are used by a dynamic plotting program that updates as new data becomes available.
-The user then stops the model, turns setting on/off, and adjustst parameters until they achieve the desired agreement between model outputs and target values.
+The user then stops the model, turns settings on/off, and adjustst parameters until they achieve the desired agreement between model outputs and target values.
 The graphical plotting program is named ``calibration_viewer.py`` and uses ``matplotlib`` {ref?} to build and display the interactive plot.

 #### MADS Assisted Calibration